tristanlatr/WPWatcher/README.md

 # If missing, default to No
 send_errors=No

+# Will attach text output file with raw WPScan output when sending a report
+attach_wpscan_output=No

 # Global email report recepients, will always receive email reports for all sites
 # Must be a valid Json string
 email_to=["securityalerts@domain.com"]